feathersui/feathersui-website/docs/as3-starling/cookbook/list-disable-some-item-renderers.md

 ---
-title: How to disable some item renderers in a Feathers List component
+title: How to disable some item renderers in a Feathers List component (Starling version)
 ---

 In your data provider, add a new property to the items that will indicate whether the item renderer should be enabled or not.
 In this example, we call it `enabled`, but you can choose any name: